Tranz Rail: New services

+Tranz Rail introduced bulk milk trains in August 1997, from Oringi and Longburn to Whareroa dairy factory near Hawera.
+Initial trains consisted of 16 bulk milk wagons, carrying a total of 800,000 litres of milk.

+In 1999, Port of Tauranga and Tranz Rail launched MetroPort, a new service using fixed-consist container trains between the Tauranga container terminal and Southdown freight terminal in Auckland.
+The success of this service prompted Ports of Auckland to initiate a similar service, initially proposed to run from Auckland's container terminal as far south as Palmerston North, with a new "South Auckland Freight Hub" at Wiri.
+The freight hub has become the ultimate terminal of the Ports of Auckland service.

+In 2000, Tranz Rail introduced "Shuttle Train Service", speeding up services to smooth out peaks in traffic.
+At the same time, four-wheel wagons were banned from mainline services, on account of speed restrictions the wagons created.

+Maritime deregulation and Asian financial crisis

+New Zealand's maritime sector was further deregulated in 1994 by the Maritime Transport Act 1994, which abolished of cabotage, allowing international vessels operated by overseas shipping companies to carry New Zealand freight between ports in New Zealand.
+This further increased competition for Tranz Rail's services, especially for bulk containers.

+The 1997 Asian financial crisis further undermined Tranz Rail's profitability, as the New Zealand economy stagnated and unemployment rose sharply.
+A decline in Tranz Rail's performance, as well as other investments by Wisconsin Central, led to a change in leadership at the company.

-TasRail investment
+Tasrail investment

 In partnership with Wisconsin Central as the Australian Transport Network, Tranz Rail invested in Tasmanian rail operator Tasrail in 1997.
 From August 1998, Tranz Rail sold twelve members of its DQ class and three QR class locomotives to Tasrail.
 The locomotives were rebuilt at the Hutt Workshops.
 The DQ locomotives were originally imported by New Zealand Rail in September 1995 from Queensland Rail as an alternative to buying new locomotives.
-In service, they proved unpopular with locomotive crews, due to excessive vibration and noise in their cabs.
+In service, they proved unpopular with locomotive crews due to excessive vibration and noise in their cabs.

 The investment provided only marginal returns, and Toll later sold the TasRail shareholding to Pacific National, a Toll Holdings partnership with Patrick Corporation, in 2003.